 At the north end is a remnant of old Croydon canal which linked Croydon with the river Thames.
 An information board on the Anerley Hill side overlooks the canal.

 The Croydon canal was opened with much fanfare in 1809 with bands, large crowds and a 21-gun salute.
 The canal was nine miles long and constructed to link Croydon with the Thames.
 22 barges transported their goods: mainly timber but also lime, chalk and agricultural produce.
 28 locks made sure the water was at the right level and two reservoirs were dug at Sydenham and South Norwood.
 South Norwood Lake survives as a reminder.

 The cost of maintaining the locks led to financial failure and the canal closed in 1836.
 The owners sold the canal to the London and Croydon railway for £40, 250.

 Much of the railway from London Bridge follows the old canal route.
 West Croydon station is in the former canal basin.
 The bits of canal which were not used continued for pleasure boating.
 The popular Anerley Tea Gardens (1841-1868) were used for this purpose, situated not far from Anerley station near Castledine Road.
 The railway opened in 1839 and changed the shape and look of Penge.

-Betts Park survived as a well-kept park until the mid eighties.
-The canal section was well maintained enough to encourage swans to settle there – for a while.
+Betts Park survived in its older configuration until the mid eighties.
+The canal section was well- maintained enough to encourage swans to settle there – for a while.
 Football and cricket were played there.
 An enclosed children’s play area with swings, roundabout, slide and a climbing tunnel attracted younger families.
 Skateboard slopes were built to cater for teenagers’ interests.